Citi ThankYou Points Review: Why smart travelers should earn them

 - Etihad Guest for flights on American Airlines and Brussels Airlines

 - Virgin Atlantic for flights on Delta and Hawaiian Airlines

 So even if it appears at first glance that Citi ThankYou points are limited without domestic partnerships, that couldn’t be further from the truth.
 In fact, one of my favorite ways to use Citi ThankYou points is for short flights on American Airlines via Qantas miles.

 And there’s really no good way to gauge how long your transfer will take.
-For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between 2 and 3 days.
-And it took 6 or 7 days for points to appear in my Etihad loyalty account.
+For example, when I’ve transferred Citi ThankYou points to Qantas, it takes between two and three days.
+And it took six or seven days for points to appear in my Etihad loyalty account.

 Though Citi ThankYou points aren’t as user-friendly as other types of points, they’re far from being worthless.
-Actually, I’m focusing my efforts on Citi ThankYou points.
-And you might too if you:
+You might focus your energy on Citi ThankYou points if you:

-- Know how to make use of the airline transfer partners
+- Know how to make use of airline transfer partners

 - Book travel through ThankYou.com, and like the points value there